Atlanta Slip and Fall Attorney

 Can an Employer Be Sued for Slip and Fall Injuries at Work?

-In most cases, employers in Georgia cannot be sued for workplace and job-related injuries.
+In most cases, employers in Atlanta cannot be sued for workplace and job-related injuries.

 Workplace and job-related injuries are almost always handled through Georgia’s workers compensation system, so a workers’ comp claim – rather than a premises liability lawsuit – is typically the appropriate remedy for a workplace or job-related injury.

 Nevertheless, when a third party has any responsibility for a workplace or job-related injury, the victim may be able to pursue a personal injury action against that party.

-Premises liability law is complicated in Georgia, and as mentioned previously, every case is different.
+Premises liability law is complicated in Georgia, and every case is different.

 If you are injured in a slip and fall accident at work, discuss the details with an experienced accident lawyer at The Angell Law Firm.
 Your first consultation and case review are free, so it will not cost you anything to learn where you stand and how the law applies to your own case.

 In Georgia, What Can Slip and Fall Accident Victims Receive?